Utility Locate Request & Utility Information Request

 General Request Information

-- Throughout this document, the word excavation is used as an all-encompassing term to define any type of ground disturbance.
-E.g., drilling, boring, trenching, potholing and staking.
+- Throughout this document, the word excavation is used as an all-encompassing term to define any ground disturbance.
+E.g., drilling, boring, trenching, potholing, digging and staking.

-- If the excavation is due to an emergency such as a disruption to infrastructure utilities, contact Lenard Barney or Matt Stones immediately and prior to excavation.
+- If the excavation is due to an emergency such as a disruption to infrastructure utilities, contact the Customer Service Center immediately before excavation at 801-581-7221.

 - Requests submitted after 3 p.m. may not be processed the same day.